nikkNizz/Dewi/README.md

 The program is both an interpreter and an editor.
 Once you've downloaded the appImage, you'll need to grant it execute permissions.
-Move the package to a folder more suitable for your needs without renaming it, then launch it.
+Move the package to a directory more suitable for your needs without renaming it, then launch it.
 The program will perform a necessary and reversible system integration in the background.

 If you run Dewi directly and without arguments, an editor opens that helps you write scripts.
 If you click on a script or run Dewi from the terminal by passing the path to a script, it will execute that script.
 The first time you run Dewi, you must run it directly without arguments.